Open-MBEE/ViewEditor-Sesame/README.md

 # Exporting and importing via magicdraw
 * see the MDK documentation and manual on the modeling patterns and DocGen pattern, import and export options are built into MDK plugin for Magicdraw

+# Limitations
+* last write wins, there's no locking or conflict detection internally, users need to plan workflow around this
+* can only edit name, documentation, default value model properties
+* coordination from MDK documented in MDK manual

+# Import/Export interfaces
+* TODO